Understanding Thermal Printer DPI

 Thermal Printers Print Dots

 Thermal label printers create images using small dots.
 The quality is measured by how many dots fit in one inch (25.4mm), commonly known as DPI.
 The industry has standardized on 200 and 300 DPI.
-Why should you consider one over the other?
+Why should you consider one over the other when printing?
 A higher DPI will yield higher quality, but more dots means more flexibility, especially with scaling small barcodes.

 A UPC stands for "Universal Product Code" and is the standard in retail barcoding.
 Generally, UPC standards require the UPC barcode to be at least ~1.5" wide for reasons you will soon see.
 In this example, we will push the limits of the UPC to show differences in 200 vs. 300 DPI.

 Using Label LIVE, we put together a few "tiny" label designs measuring 1" wide and 0.5" tall.
 First, we demonstrate the smallest UPC barcode possible using 200 DPI, where the narrowest bars are exactly 1 "black" dot wide, and separated by exactly 1 "white" dot.